hafenkran/duckdb-bigquery/README.md

 ### `bigquery_scan` Function

+> Note: There is now also a `bigquery_arrow_scan` function, which is significantly more performant.
+It is currently experimental.
+The syntax is the same as the `bigquery_scan`.
+You can enable it by default for ATTACHED catalog queries using `SET bq_experimental_use_incubating_scan=TRUE`

 The `bigquery_scan` function provides direct, efficient reads from a single table within your BigQuery project.
 This function is ideal for simple reads where no complex SQL is required, and it supports simple projection pushdown from DuckDB.
 If you would rather query just one table directly instead of attaching all tables, you can achieve this by directly using the `bigquery_scan` functions, such as: